Western Xia: Military

 The Western Xia had two elite military units, the Iron Hawks (tie yaozi), a 3,000 strong heavy cavalry unit, and Trekker infantry (bubazi), mountain infantry.
 The brother of Emperor Chongzong of Western Xia, Chage, mentioned that Trekker infantry had difficulty fighting Mighty-Arm bows, a type of Song dynasty crossbow:

+In 1980, the Wuwei Bronze Cannon was discovered in a cellar dating to the Western Xia period.
+Dating to the early 13th century, it is one of the earliest cannons ever discovered.
+It weighs 108 kg and was discovered with an iron ball about 9cm in diameter inside its barrel.

 Culture

 Language

 The kingdom developed a Tangut script to write its own Tangut language, a now extinct Tibeto-Burman language probably related to the Horpa taxon.

 Tibetans, Uyghurs, Han, and Tanguts served as officials in Western Xia.
 It is unclear how distinct the different ethnic groups were in the Xia state as intermarriage was never prohibited.
 Tangut, Chinese and Tibetan were all official languages.

+Western Xia pioneered the use of movable type printing, using both ceramic and wooden movable type to print texts.
+After the death of Bi Sheng (972–1051), who invented movable type, the technology next appeared in Western Xia.
+A Buddhist text known as the Vimalakirti Nirdesa Sutra was found in modern Wuwei, Gansu, dating to the reign of Emperor Renzong of Western Xia (r.
+1125-1193).
+The text features traits that have been identified as hallmarks of clay movable type such as the hollowness of the character strokes and deformed and broken strokes.
+The Tanguts printed the Auspicious Tantra of All-Reaching Union, a 449-page text considered to be the earliest extant example of a text printed using the wooden movable type.
+The Auspicious Tantra texts were found in the ruins of the Baisigou Square Pagoda in the Helan Mountains, Ningxia.
+They feature traits of movable type texts such as identical length bar lines, some characters printed upside down, different shades of ink, and interlaced lines.
+Another Tangut text known as the Avatamsaka Sutra contains descriptions of the merits of wooden movable type such as a "vow to carve individual characters", "those engaged in typesetting are virtuous", and "those engaged in carving characters and printing are intelligent and can expect to have their wishes fulfilled".
+The text shows traits of movable type such as correcting mistakes by directly overlaying incorrect characters with the correct ones.
+Twelve Tangut titles printed in movable type survive to this day.

 Dress

 In 1034 Li Yuanhao (Emperor Jingzong) introduced and decreed a new custom for Western Xia subjects to shave their heads, leaving a fringe covering the forehead and temples, ostensibly to distinguish them from neighbouring countries.
 Clothing was regulated for different classes of official and commoners.
 Dress seemed to be influenced by Tibetan and Uighur clothing.

+In 1061, Emperor Yizong of Western Xia decreed that the court would adopt Chinese court rituals and dress.